Japanese rhinoceros beetle: Life cycle

-Female A. dichotoma beetles oviposit by scattering their eggs in the humus portion of soil during July and September.
+Female T. dichotomus beetles oviposit by scattering their eggs in the humus portion of soil during July and September.
 The larvae feed on the humus, develop into the third instar phase and pupate during June-July of the following year.
 Adult beetles emerge from the soil in the few months after pupating.
-It takes A. dichotoma beetles 1 year to develop into adults after being laid as eggs.
+It takes T. dichotomus beetles 1 year to develop into adults after being laid as eggs.

 Larval behavior

 Chemical cues

-Larval aggregation in A. dichotoma is driven by chemical cues.
+Larval aggregation in T. dichotomus is driven by chemical cues.
 The larvae in this species burrow into the dirt, so chemical and acoustic cues are more relevant than visual cues.
 Studies have shown that chemical cues are necessary for larvae gathering.
 Larvae with nonfunctioning chemosensory organs cannot aggregate, so chemical cues are likely an important signal guiding larval aggregation.
 Notably, first instar larvae do not aggregate with other larvae because they demonstrate cannibalistic tendencies at this stage.
 Second and third instar larvae are not cannibalistic, so they aggregate normally.
 These larvae also do not discriminate based on kinship when they group.
 They will group at conspecific larvae but do not demonstrate preferences based on shared genetic similarities.

 Mature larvae have been shown to construct pupal cells close to groups of larvae that are already living in the soil.
 These larvae recognize chemicals produced by other larvae and use these signals to determine where they will make their pupation site.
 One main benefit of grouping is an increase in diet quality for the larvae.
 Increase larval activities, like ingesting humus or burrowing, increase symbiotic microorganism activity in the nearby soil.
 This increase in symbiotic microorganism activity creates a more nutritious diet for the larvae to consume.
 Two potential costs of group living in these larvae include increased risk of fungal epidemic and increased risk of predation.
-Metarhizium fungal infection is lethal for A. dichotoma larvae, and grouping together leaves the larvae more susceptible to infection.
+Metarhizium fungal infection is lethal for T. dichotomus larvae, and grouping together leaves the larvae more susceptible to infection.
 Mogera imaizumii are able to quickly detect and consume these larvae, so living together leave them more vulnerable to being consumed.

 Burrowing

-A. dichotoma larvae remain buried in the soil until they emerge to breed in the summer.
+T. dichotomus larvae remain buried in the soil until they emerge to breed in the summer.
 Despite this behavior, the shape of this beetle is not well suited for burrowing.
 The transverse sectional diameter of the A. dichomota last instar larva is around 20 mm which creates resistance as the larvae move through the soil.
 To make up for this inefficiency, A. dichotoma developed a rotational burrowing technique.
 These larvae possess a C-shaped body, so they burrow into the ground by rotating and using their tails to kick soil upward.
 Kicking the soil up helps the larvae sink into the ground by fluidizing the soil, reducing resistance, and allowing them to burrow more effectively.